0

 Quick ScanBefore You Buy

-Forged vs CastWhat the Difference Feels Like
+Forged vs CastWhat Changes on the Road

 A cast wheel starts as liquid metal poured into a mould.
 It cools, solidifies, and gets machined.
 The process leaves microscopic porosity in the metal — tiny voids that do not show up until the wheel is under load.
 For a daily-driven sedan on 17s, that is rarely a problem.
 For a heavier car, a track car, or a car running low-profile tyres where every impact goes straight into the rim, it matters.